Using the GPS Tracker for Phonecalls

-When pressed, it will text up to three different phone numbers (assigned via a text message), then call them in turn until someone answers.
+When pressed, it will text up to five different phone numbers (assigned via a text message), then call them in turn until someone answers.
 This will then connect the wearer of the GPS Tracker to you or a carer (whoever you assign the numbers to) who can offer reassurance.

 Via a text message, you can set the device to activate or disable the onboard speaker.

 With just the microphone enabled, you can call it for one-way listening instead.